-- NHDOS had scrapped and replaced all vehicles. - NHDES-WRBP had scrapped both of their vehicles and put their replacements into service. - NHDOC had placed into service both of their new vehicles and scrapped the replaced vehicles. - F&G had put their new vehicles into service and scrapped the vehicles that had been replaced.
+• NHDOS had scrapped and replaced all vehicles.

+- NHDES-WRBP had scrapped both of their vehicles and put their replacements into service. - NHDOC had placed into service both of their new vehicles and scrapped the replaced vehicles. - F&G had put their new vehicles into service and scrapped the vehicles that had been replaced.

 In July 2023, NHDES submitted Beneficiary Eligible Mitigation Action Certification "NHDES-23-02" to the Trustee for payment of \$235,899 for NHDOS' remaining vehicle replacement.
 This request was approved, and the payment was processed in January 2024.
-The NH State Agency Vehicle Replacement Project is now complete.